gamjawon/gamjawon/README.md

 ### GAMJAWON'S PROFILE

 Hello🙌, I'm gamja.
-I majored in Computer Science in Hankuk University of Foreign Studies.
+I majored Computer Science in Hankuk University of Foreign Studies.

 <!--
 **gamjawon/gamjawon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.